cyberkostyan/ido/SMART-CONTRACT-SPECS.md

  * **Investors** - investors of the project that send ETH to project during TGE rounds.
  * **TGE**, **TGE Round** - token generation event.
 A period of time measured in number of blocks when any investor can send ETH to contract.
 In exchange, he receives tokens that can be transferred or traded immediately.
 When a round of TGE is over all ETH sent to contract is sent back to sender.
  * **TGE Stage**.
 TGE Rounds are broken into Stages.
 Each Stage lasts a fixed number of blocks defined by tgeSettings.
 During a stage the proportion in which generated tokens are distributed between investor, project and foundrs do not change.
 With each consequitive stage the proportion of tokens to investor increases.
+ * **Burning** - exchanging tokens for ETH.
+When a contributor decides to liquidate the tokens and receive ETH in exchange, she burns the tokens and receives ETH to the calling address.

 ## Specs